SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

       - AmdSevSnp_enabled
 ```

-Under the `test_instance_catalog` key in the file we have to include the
+The `test_instance_catalog` key is the beginning of the section that supports
-different instances we want to execute the tests in (including the partition
-and the region) and which features are supported in each type.
+association of instance types to specific regions as well as specific
+features to be configured when teh test instance is launched.

+Test scenarios will be generated based on the possible combinations of the
+specified features and instance types.

 For example if the instance supports `uefi-preferred` boot type and the
-`AmdSevSnp` cpu_option in AWS, the following features will be selected for the
+`AmdSevSnp` cpu_option in AWS is set to be tested, the following test
+matrix will be generated
 tests:
   - (bios boot + AmdSevSnp disabled)
   - (uefi-preferred boot + AmdSevSnp disabled)
   - (uefi-preferred boot + AmdSevSnp enabled)

-Some instance to cover each feature combination is selected from the catalog
-if there is some instance that supports the combination.
-If there's no instance supporting that combination it will just be logged, but
-there has to be at least one test for a feature combination in the list for the
-partition.
+If the specified instance type does not support the full test matrix
+the combination unsupported combinations will be skipped and the
+information is logged.
+In case the configured combination, considered
+the primary test case, cannot be tested it is considered an error.
+For
+example configuring bios boot with AMD SEV would trigger such an error as
+it is required to use UEFI boot to use the SEV SNP feature.
+Or if the specified
+instance type is an instance type that is based on Intel CPUs.

-Note that is required that the instances included in the catalog belong to the
+Note that it is required that the instance types specified in the catalog
-test regions present in the account's `test_regions`.
-Additionally, instances
+are present in the test regions as configured in the account's `test_regions`.
-for different architectures have to be added to the config file if you plan to
+Additionally, instances for different architectures have to be added to the
-publish images from different architectures.
+config file if you plan to publish images from different architectures.

-The format for the each instance group in this config section has to have the
+The following settings are required for each instance group:
-following fields:
- - *region*: which test region will be used if one of these instances is
+ - *region*: the test region to be used if one of these instances is
  selected.
  - *partition*: AWS partition
- - *arch*: instances architecture (x86_64 or aarch64)
+ - *arch*: instance architecture (x86_64 or aarch64)
- - *instance_names*: name of the instances types.
+ - *instance_names*: name of the instance types.
 One of these will be selected
  randomly if this group is selected.
  - *boot_types*: which boot types do these isntance types support
  (bios/uefi/uefi-preferred).